The EQUIscan History

 The goal of distinctly archiving measurements in a numerical way was not yet achieved.
 Christoph Rieser concentrated on developing a numerical-mechanical tool, the EQUIscan Topograph PRO.
 After a long construction and trial period it was given its final design and form.
 2010 EQUIscan e.K. was founded and moved into the present headquarters, including production workshop, offices and exhibit rooms.

-Not a Moment of Idling
+Not a minute of idle time

 Pushed by the idea of inventing something to reproduce the horses back in its original shape and keeping the system as practical, useful and complete as possible, Christoph Rieser continued tinkering with various concepts.